Munich at a Glance

 Working in Munich

 In Munich, you will join the labor force of one of Germany’s strongest economic regions.
 Together with Frankfurt/Main (Hesse), as well as Stuttgart and Mannheim (Baden-Württemberg), the Bavarian capital forms a cluster of thriving metropolitan regions in the south.
-In 2013 the state of Bavaria had a GDP of 470.2 billion euros.
-It has the highest per capita GDP and highest exports in Germany.
-With 3.4%, the Bavarian unemployment rate also remains the lowest in the entire country.
+In 2015, the state of Bavaria had a GDP of 549.19 billion EUR, having grown by 12.5% since 2008.
+At 4.1% as of 2016, the Bavarian unemployment rate is also much lower than the German national unemployment rate of 6.1%.
 This largely positive economic climate is also due to the effort of those working in Munich.

 Although many picture postcard clichés of Bavaria involve happy cows on verdant pastures, working in Munich is unlikely to provide you with a job in agriculture.
 The city, its rural hinterland, and the metropolitan region rely strongly on the service sector and, to a lesser extent, on high-tech manufacturing.

-Since the Greater Munich Area is comparatively huge, working in Munich or nearby can mean finding employment in one of southern Bavaria’s smaller cities.
-Augsburg is an important location for international companies, such as betapharm, EADS, MAN, and Osram.
+Since the Greater Munich Area includes nearly half of Bavaria, you may end up finding employment in one of southern Bavaria’s smaller cities rather than in Munich proper.
+Augsburg is an important location for international companies, such as betapharm, Premium AEROTEC, MAN, and Osram.
 Ingolstadt, a town approximately 70 km from Munich, features a number of sub-contractors for the automotive sector, and the so-called “Bavarian Chemical Triangle” stretches across the countryside southeast of Munich, along the River Inn and down to the Chiemsee.
 If the petrochemical industry is of interest to you, you should opt for this area rather than for working in Munich itself.

-If you are a “self-made expat” keen on working in Munich, how do you proceed?
+If you are keen on working in Munich, but not being sent or actively recruited by an employer, how do you proceed?
 There are several ways to go about it.
 First, you could search for job opportunities by means of the standard online resources.
 The following (mainly German-only) websites are those that most German job-seekers interested in working in Munich would use:

 - Jobs in Munich (English)